dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ProjectCreation.md

 ## Context

-To develop anything you first need to create a project where all of your files will be .
+To develop anything you first need to create a project where all of your files will be.
 With Eclipse Dirigible, this is a quick and simple process that only takes a few mouse clicks.

 ## Procedure